Search

 🔗 GitHub Mobile Changelog

 Deprecation of Claude Sonnet 4 in Copilot (March 31) — GitHub Copilot announces the deprecation of Claude Sonnet 4 on May 1, 2026, replaced by Claude Sonnet 4.6 across all Copilot experiences (chat, inline edits, ask/agent modes, code completions).
-Enterprise admins must update their model policies before that date.
+Enterprise administrators must update their model policies before that date.

 🔗 GitHub Copilot Changelog